sbabic/swupdate/doc/source/sw-description.rst

 Entries in "files" section are managed as single files.
 The attributes "filename" and "path" are mandatory.
-Attributes "device" and "filesystem" are optional; they tell SWUpdate to mount device (of the given filesystem type, e.g. "ext4") before copying "filename" to "path".
+Attributes "device" and "filesystem" are optional; they tell SWUpdate to mount device (of the given filesystem type, e.g., "ext4") before copying "filename" to "path".
 Without "device" and "filesystem", the "filename" will be copied to "path" in the current rootfs.

-As a general rule, swupdate doesn't copy out a file if the destination path doesn't exists.
+As a general rule, swupdate doesn't copy out a file if the destination path doesn't exist.
 This behavior could be changed using the special property "create-destination".

 Scripts